 Credit scores make a difference in your interest rate

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Improving your score
+Getting your FICO score

-Want to know more about your credit score?
+Want to know more about credit scores?
 Give us a call at (415) 456-7802.